bedrock-core/setup-regolith/README.md

 yarn package
 ```

-This project uses Yarn 4 with node_modules linker.
+This project uses Yarn 4 with the `node-modules` linker.

 ## License